 - Walk-and-Turn, and

-When there is a suspected DUI, police ask the driver to perform 3 field sobriety tests including the “walk-and-turn”.
+When there is a suspected DUI, police ask the driver to perform 3 field sobriety tests.

-Also called the pen test, the Horizontal Gaze Nystagmus test is an eye test where you are instructed to keep your eyes fixed on the officer’s penlight (or another object) as the officer moves it from side to side.
-In the meantime, the officer is observing your pupils for an involuntary jerking — called “nystagmus” — which can indicate impairment.
+Also called the pen test, the Horizontal Gaze Nystagmus test is an eye test in which you are instructed to keep your eyes fixed on the officer’s penlight (or another object) as the officer moves it from side to side.
+In the meantime, the officer observes your pupils for involuntary jerking (called “nystagmus”), which can indicate impairment.

 Specifically, the police officer is checking for three “clues” of intoxication in each eye:

 - Lack of smooth pursuit.
-This is where the pupil spontaneously jerks while following the police officer’s penlight.
+This is where your pupil spontaneously jerks while following the police officer’s penlight.
 Theoretically, a sober person’s eyes would move smoothly.

 - Distinct nystagmus at maximum deviation.
-For four seconds, the officer holds the penlight very far to the side so the suspect’s pupils are at “maximum deviation.”
-If the pupils bounce (“jerking of the eyes”), it may be a sign of a high BAC level.
+For four seconds, the officer holds the penlight very far to the side so your pupils are at “maximum deviation.”
+If your pupils bounce (“jerking of the eyes”), it may be a sign of a high BAC level.

 - Onset prior to 45 degrees.
-As the officer moves the penlight back and forth, the officer is studying whether the suspect’s pupils jerk prior to the penlight being at a 45-degree angle away from the suspect’s face.
-If the pupils do jerk, it could be a sign of intoxication.
+As the officer moves the penlight back and forth, the officer is studying whether your pupils jerk prior to the penlight being at a 45-degree angle away from your face.
+If your pupils do jerk, it could be a sign of intoxication.

 During the HGN test, the officer is tallying how many “clues” each eye is exhibiting.
-The maximum number of clues a suspect can show is six (which is three for each eye).
-Exhibiting four or more clues is a failing score.7
+The maximum number of clues you can show is six (which is three for each eye).
+Exhibiting four or more clues is a failing score.

 In addition, you have to keep one foot on the ground as you pivot around during the halfway point.
 Finally, you have to count the numbers aloud.